 BA (Hons) English Literature - University of Exeter, and PGCE English - University of Reading

-Ms Alex Brinkman-Young - Teacher of English and EPQ Coordinator
+Ms Alex Brinkman-Young - Deputy Head of English and EPQ Coordinator

-Masters - English Literature (1550-1660) - University of Oxford and then BA (Hons) History and Theatre (Directing Focus) Barnard College, Columbia University
+Masters - English Literature (1550-1660) - University of Oxford, and BA (Hons) History and Theatre (Directing Focus) Barnard College, Columbia University

 Mr Benjamin Payne - Teacher of English PGCE